 Serve this roasted red pepper hummus with fresh vegetables and crackers as an appetizer or spread in on your favorite sandwich wrap for a burst of flavor.
-It’s good on a fresh slice of crusty bread, too!
+It’s a great choice for using in hummus bowls and it’s good on a fresh slice of crusty bread, too!

 ★ Did you make this roasted red pepper hummus recipe?
 Don’t forget to give it a star rating below! ★

-- Add chick peas and chicken broth to the inner pot of the Instant Pot.
+- Combine chickpeas and chicken broth in the inner pot of the Instant Pot.

 - Turn pressure valve to sealing and set manual pressure on high for 40 minutes.

 - Do a natural release when pressure time has finished, letting the rest of the pressure out after 15 minutes.